DarkMatterAI/VVS_platform/README.md

 # VVS_V2

 todos
+    triton server rework
+        update auto-records
+        update formatter
+        update .env args
     performance
-        refactor HCJob to batch gather/scatter all HCIterationJobs speed up delete job speed for large record counts backend
+        refactor HCJob to batch gather/scatter all HCIterationJobs speed up delete job speed for large record counts data sources
+        "in memory" datasource for user uploaded embeddings add new PluginExecutionType
+            update plugin crud logic to only allow for data source to use that config points to embedding file that has already been uploaded use safetensors format
+        makes more sense after we refactor HCJob to run in batch backend
         HC jobs endpoints
         export HC results endpoint